awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 For [event source mappings](#gettingstarted-features-eventsourcemapping) that read from streams, you can configure Lambda to send a record of batches that failed processing to a queue or topic\.
 A failure record for an event source mapping contains metadata about the batch, and it points to the items in the stream\.

-For more information, see [Configuring Destinations for Asynchronous Invocation](invocation-async.md#invocation-async-destinations) and the error handling sections of [Using AWS Lambda with Amazon DynamoDB](with-ddb.md) and [Using AWS Lambda with Amazon Kinesis](with-kinesis.md)\.
+For more information, see [Configuring destinations for asynchronous invocation](invocation-async.md#invocation-async-destinations) and the error handling sections of [Using AWS Lambda with Amazon DynamoDB](with-ddb.md) and [Using AWS Lambda with Amazon Kinesis](with-kinesis.md)\.

-## Function Blueprints<a name="gettingstarted-features-blueprints"></a>
+## Function blueprints<a name="gettingstarted-features-blueprints"></a>

 When you create a function in the Lambda console, you can choose to start from scratch, use a blueprint, or deploy an application from the [AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/what-is-serverlessrepo.html)\.
 A blueprint provides sample code that shows how to use Lambda with an AWS service or a popular third\-party application\.
 Blueprints include sample code and function configuration presets for Node\.js and Python runtimes\.

 Blueprints are provided for use under the [Creative Commons Zero](https://spdx.org/licenses/CC0-1.0.html) license\.
 They are only available in the Lambda console\.

-## Application Templates<a name="gettingstarted-features-templates"></a>
+## Application templates<a name="gettingstarted-features-templates"></a>

 You can use the Lambda console to create an application with a continuous delivery pipeline\.
 Application templates in the Lambda console include code for one or more functions, an application template that defines functions and supporting AWS resources, and an infrastructure template that defines an AWS CodePipeline pipeline\.
 The pipeline has build and deploy stages that run every time you push changes to the included Git repository\.

 Application templates are provided for use under the [MIT No Attribution](https://spdx.org/licenses/MIT-0.html) license\.
 They are only available in the Lambda console\.

-For more information, see [Creating an Application with Continuous Delivery in the Lambda Console](applications-tutorial.md)\.
+For more information, see [Creating an application with continuous delivery in the Lambda console](applications-tutorial.md)\.